plausible/website/_posts/2024-04-15-what-google-chrome’s-plan-to-phase-out-third-party-cookies-in-2024-means-for-marketers.md

 We’ll need to lean more towards inbound marketing as it becomes crucial to attract customers through content they find valuable and brand values they find relatable.

-## How to tackle this as digital marketers?
+## How to tackle the phase out of third-party cookies as digital marketers?

 Firstly, it’s crucial to acknowledge that exponentially more and more users are becoming privacy-sensitive and aware and may not be very merry about any sorts of privacy-invasive techniques that a brand associates itself with.